ksehic/LassoBench/README.md

     pip install -e .

 ## Overview
-The objective is to optimize the multi-dimensional hyperparameter \lambda that balances the least-squares estimation and the penalty term that promotes the sparsity.
+The objective is to optimize the multi-dimensional hyperparameter that balances the least-squares estimation and the penalty term that promotes the sparsity.

 The ambient space bounds are defined between [-1, 1].